 All of these reflections and many more will be carried into the Synod's next phase.

 Oct.
-4-29, 2023: The XVI General Ordinary Aseembly of the Synod of Bishops will convene its first session.
+4-29, 2023: The XVI General Ordinary Assembly of the Synod of Bishops will convene its first session.
 The second session will follow in October 2024.